aashokak/stackWebInterface/README.md

 ## Testing

-There are two kinds of tests in the `angular-seed` application: Unit tests and end-to-end tests.
+There are two kinds of tests in the `stackWebInterface` application: Unit tests and end-to-end tests.

 ### Running Unit Tests